-The requirement applies to all admitted freshmen and transfer students who graduated from high school in or after 1997.
+The requirement applies to all admitted undergraduate students who graduated from high school in or after 1997.
 New freshmen and transfer students who graduated from high school or completed a high school equivalency program prior to 1997 are exempted from the second language requirement.

 Can exceptions to the requirement be made?

 Yes, students without two years of a second language can be admitted by exception.
 However, students admitted by exception must make up the admission deficiency prior to degree completion.